Quantitative Approach to Management - Explained

 Information systems allow for more efficient creation, management, and communication of information across the organization as well as in the outside environment.
 The information allows for more efficient management decision making by providing information in a more timely manner and in a more useful format.
 Notably, Decision Support Systems (DSS) integrate decision models and data to this end.

-What are the Positive and Negative Aspects of Quantitative Management Theory?
+What are the Positive Aspects of Quantitative Management Theory?

 - It establishes relationships amongst quantifiable variables of decision-making situations and facilitates disciplined thinking.